We'd love to hear from you! Contact us with the form below.

 Frequently asked questions

 How do I order food?
-Gimme dat sauce!
+Gimme dat seitan!

 How do I reheat my nuggets (or cutlets)?

 Our southern-fried seitan is the best!
 Keep your items frozen until ready to reheat and stuff yer face.
 We recommend using an oven (conventional, convection, and air fryer cook times are listed below) for peak crispiness and primo sizzle action.

 For details and cook times, refer to the label on your seitan package, or visit our Reheating Instructions page.

 Bartleby's slings southern-fried, wickedly good seitan.
 All our food is vegan (100% plant-based) and is free of most major allergens: dairy, eggs, fish, shellfish, soy, tree nuts, and peanuts.
 It is kosher-friendly, and can be enjoyed by vegans, vegetarians, and carnivores alike.
 We make all our seitan and all our sauces completely from scratch.
 Our cutlets and nuggets are battered by hand.
 We’re committed to serving incredible, hellishly good fast food.

 Bartleby's was born in Boston, MA where we operated a big, blue and orange food truck and also offered pick-up and catering from our commissary.
 We moved to NW Arkansas in early 2020, launched nationwide shipping of our seitan, and are working on re-expanding our offerings and getting our truck back into the streets of Fayetteville (and beyond!).

 Visit Our Mission page for more information about our goals and guiding principles.